jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ---

 The world is always falling apart.
 You know that by now.
 Entropy never stops.
 Not on Mars, Venus, and definitely not where you are.
-Every animal answers it the same way: build something that lasts long enough to pass on the torch.
+Every creature answers it the same way: build something that lasts long enough to pass on the torch.
 Humans have different toolsets.
 The game is the same.

 From the grass producing the first biomatter, to grazers turning it into meat, to the predators and decomposers each doing their part—whoever builds faster while contributing to their ecosystem's quest for energy efficiency is naturally selected.

 You can be motivated by and identify as anything you think best.
-Some animals raise their offspring while others compete with them.
+Some animals raise their offspring, others compete with them.
 Some teach lessons, others rely on instinct.
 Humans can use mythological, philosophical, scientific interpretations to see the gameboard.
 As Lovell found out in space, each is connected to a tool we use.
 Pick whatever works, from super advanced AI to the simple pencil, just know the only way to communicate value to natural selection is building material adaptations inside an efficient ecosystem.

 I came across Dr. Reich's work as I was finishing this book, and this finding struck me: selection on the polygenic scores he measured was strong in the Bronze Age and has flatlined over the last two thousand years.
 I'm just starting to delve into this young field.
 But as I've argued throughout this book, my reading is that meaningful selection didn't stop—it moved from weighing our bodies to weighing our tools, right as powerful technologies like steel, sails, and scrolls took over functions like building, moving, and remembering.
 Our older adaptations, like the skin, eye, and hair colors we inherited, are effectively tailbones now.
-Relics of a world that selected flesh, living inside an ecosystem selecting tools.
+As technology helps people walk, see, think, talk, our biology becomes evermore relics of a world that selected flesh, living inside an ecosystem selecting tools.

 This observation was always there to be realized, like universal gravitation or bacteria infecting a wound.
 We just haven't built the framework to see it—thinking reality will conform to human stories in yet another realm—and that isn't anyone's fault.

 New ideas have always had a hard road.
 Semmelweis begging doctors to wash their hands, Baran begging telephone engineers to make packet-based communication networks.
-Throughout history, entire civilizations fell rather than make and share tools with their own members.
+Throughout history, entire civilizations fell rather than hunting down their own inefficiencies and making new and better tools for their members.

 Techvolution is simply the awareness of this long-standing fact.
 It therefore prioritizes the creation, testing, and adoption of tools in our personal, political, and economic lives.
 Evolution and the scientific method, turned on ourselves, to find what actually works.
 Not just in our bridges and waterways, but within all niches in our civilization.
 Founding a civilization is never the hard part.
-It's evolving one without conflict that's proven so hard for us.
+It's evolving one without failure and conflict that's proven so hard for us.

+Simply put, you can use your own beliefs to guide you.
+Just know, evolution is still selecting you—and everyone always—based on your ability to pass the torch.

 None of this means abandoning your identities or communities.
 I practice cultural dance, cheer for my country, believe in a religion.
-But I do those for the same reason I exercise: to feed my genotype and phenotype and try to live a complete human life.
+But I do those for the same reason I exercise: to feed my genotype and phenotype and try to live my version of a happy human life.
 Even so, I know my calories, heat, and electricity come from the tools and ecosystem I work in, that others in and outside of my community, invent, build, and operate.

 I dealt with hundreds of upset customers.
 Rarely about money, as most assume.
 They were angry about being in the dark—waiting on hold for hours is worse than hearing bad news fast.
 Yet not one of them ever asked what tools I was using, what pencils I had to work with.
 It was always "what's wrong with you," as if I processed claims to replace cars or houses with my memory and my words, and not mountains of paperwork on aging software and dull pencils inside a society that finds it increasingly hard to build things quickly.